Earning Credit through Equivalency, Challenge, External Credentials, Post Secondary Credit and Independent Directed Studies

 Independent Directed Studies Policy (IDS)

-IDS credits may be awarded by boards to students who have successfully completed independent work based on a subset of learning outcomes of Grade 10, 11 or 12 Ministry developed courses or Board Authorized courses.
-A student may study one or more learning outcomes in depth, or study more broadly a wide variety of learning outcomes from a single course.
+IDS credit may be awarded by boards to students who successfully complete independent work based on the content of Grade 10, 11 or 12 Ministry developed courses or Board Authorized courses.
+A student may study in more detail the content of a course that has been completed, or study a subset of the content of a course that has not been taken.

 IDS credits may only be used to satisfy elective requirements.